mys-lang/mys/docs/source/language-reference/embedded_cpp.rst

 the generated code.
 Also, all ``.cpp`` files found in ``src/`` are compiled and linked with the application.

+Using C and C++ libraries is not yet supported.

 Below is the contents of ``src/main.mys`` found in the `embedded_cpp example`_.